CaptainCrowbar/unicorn-lib/unicorn/options.md

 * An argument consisting only of two hyphens (`"--"`) marks the end of explicitly named options;
     any text following it is read as unattached arguments, even if it looks like an option.

-The member functions that set up the option specifications take UTF-8 strings (mostly because making keyword arguments work with variable string types would have complicated the interface too much).
-The option parsing functions, however, will accept an argument list in any Unicode encoding.

 Example:

     int main(int argc, char** argv) {